Secretary for Emergency Preparedness Jennifer Rice supports State of Emergency in Prince Rupert - Prince Rupert Northern View

-Actions from higher levels of government and major industry partners are needed to assist Prince Rupert after a local State of Emergency was declared, Secretary for Emergency Preparedness Jennifer Rice stated on Dec.
-19
+Actions from higher levels of government and major industry partners are needed to assist Prince Rupert after a local State of Emergency was declared, Parliamentary Secretary for Emergency Preparedness Jennifer Rice stated on Dec.
+19.

 Rice, MLA for the North Coast, is backing the State of Emergency Prince Rupert City Council declared on Dec.
 17.